 Regional Director, Architecture

-COVID-19 has shone a spotlight on the ongoing pressures that the healthcare sector faces.
-And, at the same time, lockdown has raised new challenges across multiple sectors like manufacturing and retail – from keeping key workers safe to maintaining sales as people remain at home.
+Covid-19 shone a spotlight on the ongoing pressures that the healthcare sector faces.
+And, at the same time, multiple lockdowns raised new challenges across multiple sectors like manufacturing and retail – from keeping key workers safe to maintaining sales as people remain at home.

-As these challenges have come to the fore, so too has a range of behavioural changes affecting the way society operates.
+As these challenges came to the fore, so too did a range of behavioural changes affecting the way society operates.
 While this of course isn’t limited to the way people use buildings, the built environment has perhaps witnessed one of the most fundamental adjustments we’ll see in our lifetimes.

-While many questions remain hypothetical at this stage, one thing that is very clear is the increased focus people are now placing on their own health.
-COVID-19 has changed perspectives and now more than ever health and wellbeing are front-of-mind for people.
-Demand on healthcare could change significantly as this increased focus on our own health continues long past coronavirus.
-If so, this will create a new impetus to revise healthcare estates and build a health infrastructure that can support new demands.
+While the true legacy of the pandemic remains unclear at this stage, one thing that is very clear is the increased focus people are now placing on their own health.
+Covid-19 has changed perspectives and now more than ever health and wellbeing are front-of-mind for people.
+Demand on healthcare has changed significantly with this increased focus on our own health.
+Healthcare estates must keep up and build a health infrastructure that can support new demands.